loustak/awi-auth-back/README.md

 The back end autentication part of the AWI project.

 ## Setup
+First, you need to start the database: `docker-compose up db`.

 You need Node.js (version >= 10) & npm.
 Once installed simply run `npm install` followed by `npm start` and you should be running.
 The `npm start-watch` command also start [nodemon](https://nodemon.io/).
 Nodemon monitor your changes and so, it reload your files when you changes them.